SoundsguyZA/android-mcp-server/README.md

-# 🚀 Welcome to Z.ai Code Scaffold
+# 🚀 Welcome to Aluna.africa "Vibe-Coded" Android Desktop Commander

-A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [Z.ai](https://chat.z.ai)'s AI-powered coding assistance.
+A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with AI-powered coding assistance.

 ## ✨ Technology Stack